-Let’s take a minute to forget about the adult film industry and talk about the mainstream, multi-million dollar, Hollywood movie industry…
+Let’s take a minute to forget about the porn for women and the adult film industry and talk about the mainstream, multi-million dollar, Hollywood movie industry…

 Where are all the female directors?

 Last year, only 7% of the 250 top grossing films in the U.S. had female directors.
 That’s decreased from the year before (but only by 2%)!
 But enough about stats.
 Surely there are talented, creative, revolutionary female directors out there trying to get there foot in the door?
 In this article on Women And Hollywood, the author talks about setting themselves the challenge of watching only female-directed movies, every other month, for a year.
 By March they gave up!
 They found that even after trawling through Netflix, there just simply weren’t that many options.
 Doesn’t this leave us with a gaping hole where we should be empathizing with women or where men should step into someone else’s shoes for a few hours?
 Don’t we need to broaden our views to include the female gaze as well?

 Women In Film launched a powerful initiative to get more people watching more female-directed films. #52filmsbywomen encourages us all to take the pledge to watch a female-directed film once every week for a year!
 Sound easy?
 You’d be surprised… Encouragingly, 10,000 people have already made the pledge!

 So why not have your own #WomenDirectorWeek?
 7 films, 7 days, 7 female directors!
 Here are my suggestions!